 - The other way round: a bike not sporty enough for your skill level

-- A bike which is the wrong size for you
+- A bike that is the wrong size for you

 - Something that could be a replica